GoogleHow To

 sudo apt install brave-browser

-2. After installation, you can use Brave just like any other desktop browser.
+2. Once installed, Brave is just like any other desktop browser that can be used.

 Installing Chromium:

-Chromium, the open-source version of Chrome, can also be installed via the Terminal with:
+The open-source version of Chrome is called Chromium, which can be installed via the Terminal using:

 Copy codesudo apt install chromium

-Using Linux enables you to experience the full desktop versions of these browsers, making it one of the best methods to use any web browser on a Chromebook.
+Running Linux allows you to have all the desktop versions of these browsers, and it can be considered one of the best ways to use any web browser on a Chromebook

 Method 3: Accessing Remote Browsers or Virtual Machines